In order to get the perfect lab grown diamond or diamond alternative, there are several factors to consider.

 1. DIAMOND CUT

-The only characteristic not influenced by nature, the cut determines the light dispersion of the diamond which has the greatest influence in overall appearance.
+The only characteristic not influenced by nature, the cut determines the light dispersion of the diamond, or diamond alternative, which has the greatest influence in overall appearance.
 Often confused with shape, the cut is far more than what shape a rough diamond has been polished into, like round, oval or pear for example, the actual cut is the greatest influencer of brilliance and sparkle regardless of the shape of a diamond.

-The purpose of cutting any diamond is to maximise refracted light, and a well-cut diamond will have brilliant sparkle and fire, because it captures all the available light and bounces it back to the eye.
+The purpose of cutting any diamond, or alternative, is to maximise refracted light, and a well-cut diamond will have brilliant sparkle and fire, because it captures all the available light and bounces it back to the eye.
 If a cut is too deep, the light will be reflected out of the side of the diamond, whereas if it is too shallow, it will be lost from the bottom.

 Exquisite quality cut creating the optimal combination of brilliance and fire.
 Reflects nearly all light that enters the diamond.
 Top 3% of diamond quality based on cut.